How have Scottish social attitudes changed since the last independence referendum?

 When it comes to making fair decisions, there has been a considerable increase in the number of people who do not at all trust the UK Government to make fair decisions.

-In 2013, only 11% of Scots had not trusted the UK Government in this regard, but this has continued to rise over the past years and reached 30% in 2021/22.
+In 2013, only 11% of Scots did not trust the UK Government in this regard, but this has continued to rise over the past years and reached 30% in 2021/22.

 However, only 6% of the respondents had the same level of distrust in the Scottish Government.
 In fact, the number of Scots who had a great deal of trust in the Government to make fair decisions tripled since the last survey in 2019.